-“In a few days, we will have all the money we need, and she will be one less problem for us to worry about."
+“In a few days, we will have all the money we need, and she will be one last problem for us to worry about.”

 I only slowed down as I got closer to my father’s office, panting to catch my breath.
 The voice of my stepmother drew my attention.